 Officials will only discuss a routine and scores of a team with a coaching representative from that team.

 Coaches/directors may not challenge scores and/or deductions of other teams.
-Each team has 20 minutes after a first-round performance, and 10 minutes after a second-round performance to report to AccuScore to review scores.
+Please refer to your Event Producer's guidelines for AccuScore Time Limitations to review scores.
 After this time period, coaches/directors waive the right to review their teams' scores.